CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallets.md

   - `tokenBalance` is for mapped wallet (`tokenAddress` has value). ex: ERC-20 wallet
   - `availableBalance` provides how much available balance do you have,

-    for example :
+    For example :
-    1. when you have 1 ETH and you do the tx with 0.2 ETH to send out
+    1. When you have 1 ETH and you do the tx with 0.2 ETH to send out.
-    2. the balance will still be 1 ETH until the tx was packed up on blockchain, but the available balance will reduce to 0.8 ETH
+    2. The balance will still be 1 ETH until the tx was packed up on blockchain, but the available balance will reduce to 0.8 ETH.
-    3. that is the customer can only operate the remaining 0.8 ETH
+    3. That is the customer can only operate the remaining 0.8 ETH.

-  - if ERC-721 (NFT), use `tokens`
+  - If ERC-721 (NFT), use `tokens`
-  - if ERC-1155 (NFT), use `tokenIdAmounts`
+  - If ERC-1155 (NFT), use `tokenIdAmounts`

 ### getWallet with ID

-- used for single wallet refreshing when receiving push-notification
+- Used for single wallet refreshing when receiving push-notification

 ![img](images/sdk_guideline/single_wallet_refreshing.jpg)